tueimage/essential-skills/python-essentials.md

 ###### Exercises

-1. Write a function that takes two lists as arguments, and returns the inner product of the list.
+* Write a function that takes two lists as arguments, and returns the inner product of the list.
 The inner product is the sum of the element-wise products of the list.
 Test your code by calling it with two lists of floats.

-    * Code:
+    <details><summary>Answer</summary><p>
     ```python
     def inner_product(l1, l2):
         sum = 0